fixm-ccb/fixm-user-manual-4.3.0-testing/docs/general-guidance/references-to-published-aeronautical-information.md

 The coded designator of a waypoint is not always sufficient for unambiguously referring to that element.
-The 5-letter coded designator of a waypoint is supposed to be unique world-wide (according to ICAO Annex 11) but is not in reality.
+The 5-letter coded designator of a waypoint is supposed to be unique world-wide (according to ICAO Annex 11) but, in reality, is not.
 There are at least 5% duplicates/triplicates/even more…

 FIXM adds an optional property 'position' which may be used as a